qchenevier/MBA_memoire/doc/quotes.md

 ##### Quotes

-The 1990's are times of uncertainty.
+_The 1990's are times of uncertainty.
 In each country, centrifugal trends generate unprecedented growth and wealth, at one end, and increasing poverty, deterioration and degradation, at the other.
 Basically, the present period is defined as one of transition between two distinct technological styles -or techno-economic paradigms- and at the same time as the period of construction of a new mode of growth.
-Long waves of technological change affect the whole system, the entire structure of society, worldwide.
+Long waves of technological change affect the whole system, the entire structure of society, worldwide._

 The long term fluctuations that we call long waves result of successive couplings and decouplings of two spheres of the system: the techno-economic and the socio-institutional.
 When a good coupling is achieved between those two spheres, there is a long period of two or three decades of stable growth, perceived as times of prosperity.
 When a decoupling occurs, it results in equally long periods of irregular growth, recessions and depressions, perceived as bad times.

 There are mechanisms inherent to the way technologies diffuse which result in technological revolutions or changes of paradigm every fifty or sixty years.
 This results in long term patterns of continuity and discontinuity in the techno-economic sphere which require matching transformations at the socio-institutional level.
 With each technological revolution, it takes decades to reestablish the coherence of the total system.
 But, once the good match is achieved, a period of prosperity ensues.

-UNDERSTANDING TECHNOLOGY AND ITS MODE OF EVOLUTION Technical change is a complex social process involving technical, economic, social and institutional factors in a mesh of interactions.
-The invention of a new product occurs within the techno-scientific sphere.
+**UNDERSTANDING TECHNOLOGY AND ITS MODE OF EVOLUTION**

+_Technical change is a complex social process involving technical, economic, social and institutional factors in a mesh of interactions._ The invention of a new product occurs within the techno-scientific sphere.
 An innovation is when this invention becomes an economic fact.
 The first commercial introduction of an innovation transfers it into the techno-economic sphere.
 The fact with the most far-reaching social consequences is the process of massive adoption.

 Incremental innovations are successive improvements upon existing products and processes.
-The course of incremental change is relatively predictable.
-A radical innovation, by contrast, is the introduction of a truly new product or process.
-They can be introduced at any point in time cutting short the life cycle of the products or processes they substitute.
+The course of incremental change is relatively predictable. _A radical innovation, by contrast, is the introduction of a truly new product or process.
+They can be introduced at any point in time cutting short the life cycle of the products or processes they substitute._

 Every radically new product, when it is first introduced, is relatively primitive.
 Gradually, it consolidates a position in the market.
 Then, there is a sort of take-off for a period of successive incremental improvements.
 At last, the technology reaches maturity.
 There is a high likelihood that, at maturity, the product will be replaced by another.
 Depending on the type of product, this cycle can last months, years or decades.

-Technological systems as paths for radical innovations “Technological systems” are constellations of innovations, technically and economically interrelated and are related to “generic technologies”, whose natural trajectory of evolution encompasses that of a whole set of interconnected radical innovations.
+**Technological systems as paths for radical innovations**

+_"Technological systems" are constellations of innovations, technically and economically interrelated and are related to "generic technologies"_, whose natural trajectory of evolution encompasses that of a whole set of interconnected radical innovations.

 From the vantage point of a technological system, then, there is a logic, which joins successive interrelated radical innovations in a common natural trajectory.
-The widespread impact of a new technological system stems from the “wide adaptability”9 of the contributing innovations and from their multiple character.
+The widespread impact of a new technological system stems from the "wide adaptability" of the contributing innovations and from their multiple character.
 Yet technology systems, in a manner similar to individual technologies, eventually exhaust their potential for further growth and improvement.
 So, at the level of technology systems, we re-encounter the same phenomena of continuity and discontinuity in evolution.

-Self-reinforced processes of growth and exhaustion
+**Self-reinforced processes of growth and exhaustion**

 The process of substitution is not one of eradication but of a slow and painful change in the proportions of the new against the old.
 However, the end result is a radical change in the structures involved.

 The deployment of each technology system involves several interconnected processes of change :

 1. The development of surrounding services
 2. The "cultural" adaptation
-3. The setting up of the institutional facilitators The adaptations that occur around a particular system generate conditions that strongly favor innovations that are compatible with -or can be fit into- the systems already in place.
+3. The setting up of the institutional facilitators

+_The adaptations that occur around a particular system generate conditions that strongly favor innovations that are compatible with -or can be fit into- the systems already in place.
 Externalities reduce the expenses of introducing an innovation and convincing users.
-Due to more and more powerful externalities, the greater the development of a system, the shorter the life cycle of each radical innovation within it.
-The life cycle of the radical innovations that appear in the later stages of the development of a system is usually much shorter than that of the earlier ones.
+Due to more and more powerful externalities, the greater the development of a system, the shorter the life cycle of each radical innovation within it._ The life cycle of the radical innovations that appear in the later stages of the development of a system is usually much shorter than that of the earlier ones.

-Technological revolutions as rejuvenation of all systems In the early 1970's, the automobile industry had reached maturity.
+**Technological revolutions as rejuvenation of all systems**

+_In the early 1970's, the automobile industry had reached maturity.
 Automobiles had become "commodities" and the future was seen as complete standardization.
 Few could foresee what happened.
 Japanese industry developed a distinctly different way of organizing production and markets.
-The industry was completely renewed and set on a different and very dynamic trajectory of incremental innovation.
+The industry was completely renewed and set on a different and very dynamic trajectory of incremental innovation._

 Maturity does not inevitably end in the marginalization of a system, but when many inter-related systems tend to come to maturity more or less simultaneously, a general solution appears in the form of a technological revolution.
 About every fifty or sixty years, there is the diffusion of a new set of generic technologies, capable of rejuvenating and transforming practically all existing industries.

 Schumpeter and others have emphasized the powerfully dynamic nature of each of those great waves.
 Society has recognized their overarching influence by referring to the periods as the Industrial Revolution, the Railway Era, the Age of Electricity and the Age of the Automobile.

-TECHNO-ECONOMIC PARADIGMS AS COMMON SENSE MODELS TRANSFORMING THE PRODUCTIVE SPHERE A cheap input as vehicle of diffusion
+**TECHNO-ECONOMIC PARADIGMS AS COMMON SENSE MODELS TRANSFORMING THE PRODUCTIVE SPHERE**

+**A cheap input as vehicle of diffusion**

-Diffusion in the early phase demands a simple vehicle of propagation : long-term cost effectiveness provided by a “key factor”.
-Each revolution has its key factor :
+Diffusion in the early phase demands a simple vehicle of propagation : long-term cost effectiveness provided by a "key factor". _Each revolution has its key factor :_

-Railways & the steam engine: cheap coal
+- Railways & the steam engine: cheap coal
-Electricity, heavy chemistry and heavy civil engineering: cheap steel Asphalt roads and automobiles: cheap petroleum Information & telecommunications: cheap electronic chips.
+- Electricity, heavy chemistry and heavy civil engineering: cheap steel
+- Asphalt roads and automobiles: cheap petroleum
+- Information & telecommunications: cheap electronic chips.

-In each case, the “key factor” steers engineering and investment decisions towards its intensive use.
+In each case, the "key factor" steers engineering and investment decisions towards its intensive use.

-Diffusion is self-reinforced
+**Diffusion is self-reinforced**

-New technologies diffuses because of 2 reasons : the prevailing technologies are exhausted and their exclusion mechanisms are weakened. there are obvious changes in the relative cost structure, which are seen to be permanent.
+New technologies diffuses because of 2 reasons :
+- the prevailing technologies are exhausted and their exclusion mechanisms are weakened.
+- there are obvious changes in the relative cost structure, which are seen to be permanent.

 The process of switching over becomes self-reinforcing through several feedback loops.
 The greater the diffusion of its applications, the greater the demand for the "key factor" which leads to economies of scale and lower costs, which widens the range of applications.

-A new paradigm as a quantum jump in potential productivity for all Each technological revolution generates also a wave of organizational innovation.
-The principles of mass production, which achieved the continuous flow of automobiles, diffused across all sectors.
-The organizational structure based on many layers, functional departments and divisions became the model for effectiveness and efficiency.
-But today, the adaptability of the Japanese managerial network has been found to be one of the most appropriate forms of organization to take advantage of the flexibility of information technology and is diffusing in more and more sectors.
+**A new paradigm as a quantum jump in potential productivity for all**

+_Each technological revolution generates also a wave of organizational innovation._ The principles of mass production, which achieved the continuous flow of automobiles, diffused across all sectors. _The organizational structure based on many layers, functional departments and divisions became the model for effectiveness and efficiency.
+But today, the adaptability of the Japanese managerial network has been found to be one of the most appropriate forms of organization to take advantage of the flexibility of information technology_ and is diffusing in more and more sectors.

 So each technological revolution brings at the same time a set of new industries, with a low cost input at the core, and a set of generic all-pervasive technologies and organizational principles capable of renewing all the other productive activities.

-Difficult assimilation: The shaping of a paradigm takes decades The paradigm change can take decades.
-The construction and propagation of a paradigm is difficult. the pioneers can go a long way in impressive growth of production and profits.
-One of the areas of strong resistance to diffusion is found in the leadership of established firms.
-It is difficult to believe that the "normal" way of doing things has become old style and ineffective.
+**Difficult assimilation: The shaping of a paradigm takes decades**

+The paradigm change can take decades.
+The construction and propagation of a paradigm is difficult.
+The pioneers can go a long way in impressive growth of production and profits. _One of the areas of strong resistance to diffusion is found in the leadership of established firms.
+It is difficult to believe that the "normal" way of doing things has become old style and ineffective._

-Those who had vast experience in applying the old principles find themselves forced to learn a new way of thinking and behaving.
-Yet, this internal resistance tends to be overcome by the threat to profits.
-Each technological revolution must make its way in a world fully adapted to the requirements of the previous techno-economic paradigm.
+_Those who had vast experience in applying the old principles find themselves forced to learn a new way of thinking and behaving.
+Yet, this internal resistance tends to be overcome by the threat to profits._ Each technological revolution must make its way in a world fully adapted to the requirements of the previous techno-economic paradigm.

-STRUCTURAL CHANGE IN THE ECONOMY AND SOCIO-INSTITUTIONAL INERTIA The existing institutions take a long time to grasp the transformations taking place.
+**STRUCTURAL CHANGE IN THE ECONOMY AND SOCIO-INSTITUTIONAL INERTIA**

+The existing institutions take a long time to grasp the transformations taking place.
 The new technologies are very visible indeed, but their consequences take a long time to reach public awareness.
 The general framework of socioeconomic regulation has a natural inertia.
 As a result, the social consequences of each transition are vast and profound, as is the human suffering.
-They involve widespread unemployment21; the obsolescence of qualifications at all levels, the geographic dislocation of people and activities; the growth of rapid wealth at one end and of growing poverty at the other.
+They involve widespread unemployment; the obsolescence of qualifications at all levels, the geographic dislocation of people and activities; the growth of rapid wealth at one end and of growing poverty at the other.
 It is then that the social pressure for change is clearly felt.
 So, during paradigm transitions, there are very intense transformations in technology and the economy and a high level of inertia and confusion in the socio-institutional sphere.
-Thus, long wave transitions are processes of "creative destruction”.
+Thus, long wave transitions are processes of "creative destruction".

 Last time around, to overcome the great depression of the 1930's, it was necessary to surmount the prevailing notions about the superiority of free market mechanisms and accept the establishment of massive and systematic State intervention in the economy, generally following Keynesian principles.
 Today, almost every one of these innovations, relatively effective and widely accepted until the 1970's, is under question.

 Long waves are related to the internal coherence of the system.
 About every half century, the techno-economic sphere experiences changes of paradigm which require equally vast changes in the socio-institutional framework.
 Yet, the changes in the economy take place at a much faster pace than in social institutions.
 The resulting mismatch brings about the "bad times" (two to three decades).
-When structural coherence is regained, there are two or three decades of “good times”.
+When structural coherence is regained, there are two or three decades of "good times".

-TECHNO-ORGANISATIONAL PARADIGMS AS GUIDELINES FOR CHANGE IN THE SOCIO-INSTITUTIONAL SPHERE The wide space of the possible
+**TECHNO-ORGANISATIONAL PARADIGMS AS GUIDELINES FOR CHANGE IN THE SOCIO-INSTITUTIONAL SPHERE**

+**The wide space of the possible**

 For the previous paradigm, we can recognize at least four major modes of growth: Keynesian democracy, Fascism, Socialism and, in the Third World, "State Developmentalism".
 They all share certain common features :

-Central government, engaged in the economy
+- Central government, engaged in the economy
-State as the main agent of redistribution of wealth "Homogeneity" of consumption styles within the Nation-State Central representation of the provinces
+- State as the main agent of redistribution of wealth
+- "Homogeneity" of consumption styles within the Nation-State
+- Central representation of the provinces
-"Mass" character of political parties
+- "Mass" character of political parties
-Government by one or very few main political parties Separation of political leadership from "technical" management One can now also see a parallel between the typical forms of organization of the traditional big corporations and that of hospitals, universities, ministries and governments in general.
+- Government by one or very few main political parties
+- Separation of political leadership from "technical" management

+One can now also see a parallel between the typical forms of organization of the traditional big corporations and that of hospitals, universities, ministries and governments in general.

 As the new paradigm unfolds in the economy, its logic propagates towards all of society, modifying the common sense criteria that guide all sorts of organizations and eventually resulting in maximum social synergy.

-The notion of a paradigm can be understood on three levels Each techno-economic paradigm is constructed on three inter-related levels:
+**The notion of a paradigm can be understood on three levels**

+_Each techno-economic paradigm is constructed on three inter-related levels:_

-New technology systems : microelectronics, software & telecommunications New "best practice" model : flexible organizational model New “common sense” principles for organizational & institutional design : decentralization, networking, continuous improvement, users/stakeholders involvement in the organization
+- New technology systems : microelectronics, software & telecommunications
+- New "best practice" model : flexible organizational model
+- New "common sense" principles for organizational & institutional design : decentralization, networking, continuous improvement, users/stakeholders involvement in the organization

 The variety of forms of adoption for the new paradigm is immense.
-And, at each transition, the traditional "left-right" political divide is made more complex by the appearance -in each group- of another divide between the “old paradigm” and the “new paradigm” ideas.
+And, at each transition, the traditional "left-right" political divide is made more complex by the appearance -in each group- of another divide between the "old paradigm" and the "new paradigm" ideas.

-What the paradigm provides is not the goals but the forms and the technical and organizational tools.
-The space for institutional creativity is very wide.
+_What the paradigm provides is not the goals but the forms and the technical and organizational tools._ The space for institutional creativity is very wide.
 This means that each crisis is a point of determination in history.

 Embracing the new paradigm means facing the future with a commitment to the construction of a framework capable of making best social use of the new wealth creating potential and a willingness to assimilate change and promote creativity at all levels and in all spheres.

-Historically these transition processes have been long and difficult, with a very high cost in human suffering.
-It is to be hoped that a better understanding of the nature of the transformation could help to alleviate the social cost and to quicken the success of the task of institutional experimentation.
+_Historically these transition processes have been long and difficult, with a very high cost in human suffering._ It is to be hoped that a better understanding of the nature of the transformation could help to alleviate the social cost and to quicken the success of the task of institutional experimentation.

 #### Strategic principles for competing in the digital age [@Hirt2014]